thedarkcolour/KotlinForForge/README.md

     }
 }
 ```
-Then, add the following to your mods.toml file:
+Then, change the following to your mods.toml file:
 ```toml
 modLoader="kotlinforforge"
 # Change this if you require a certain version of KotlinForForge